quiknode-labs/hypercore-trade-examples/README.md

 # Hyperliquid API — Examples

 Clone-and-run examples for the [Hyperliquid API](https://hyperliquidapi.com) builder API.
-Trade perps, spot, and HIP-3 markets on Hyperliquid through a single JSON-RPC endpoint.
+Trade perps, spot, and HIP-3 markets on Hyperliquid via a single REST API endpoint.
 Your private key never leaves your machine — you sign locally, the service forwards to Hyperliquid.

 ## Prerequisites